These little booklets evoke a lot of nostalgia for the older folks amongst us. Have you ever wondered how the notation

-These little booklets evoke a lot of nostalgia for the older folks amongst us.
-Have you ever wondered how the notation

 Per Chinese kampong folklore, the shed lower teeth needed to be thrown onto roof tops, in order that the new teeth might grow up; vice versa, the shed upper milk teeth had to be discarded onto the earth….

-    Besides showing the race days and the location of these races, these old time calendars also incorporated a wealth of other information, such as School Holidays, festive occasions, the Chinese as well as Muslim calendars.
+Besides showing the race days and locations of the races, these old time calendars also incorporated a wealth of other information, such as School Holidays, festive occasions, the Chinese as well as Muslim calendars.
 Older ones in the past also incorporated information from the classical Chinese Almanac.
-Often we used them as Work Planners !
+Often we used them as Work Planners.

-    Sundry shops still give these out to regular customers at the end of each year, but these days the calendars seem to have also undergone annual slimming programs – smaller in size now.
+Sundry shops gave these out to regular customers at the end of each year, but these days the calendars seem to have also undergone annual slimming programs – smaller in size now.

 Does anyone remember gunny sacks?
 For that matter, what is a sack apart from an ignominious ejection from one’s job?

 Ages ago, folks used big brownish fabric bags – made from jute – to pack and stuff food items like onions, dried chillies, potatoes and all kinds of grains.
 These were called “gunny sacks”.
 The fabric had a rough fibrous texture, was durable and highly re-useable.
 A trade even evolved from the buying and selling of used gunny sacks.

 Truly versatile, organic and environment-friendly, retired gunny sacks could be made into rugs or even scrub pads for washing dishes.
 Oh yes, we also had fun in schools using gunny sacks in friendly games called “sack racing”.